rohanza/django-serializers/README.md

 Returns a native python datatype representing the value for the given field name.

-For a `SerializerField` this will default to calling `serialize()` on the attribute given by `getattr(obj, fieldname)`, which means it will serialize only the given field.
+This will default to calling `serialize()` on the attribute given by `getattr(obj, field_name)`, which means it will serialize the given field.

-For a `Serializer` this will default to call `serialize()` on the entire object.
+If the `source` argument has been specified, that will be used instead of the `field_name` argument.

-If you are writing a custom `SerializerField` and need to control exactly which attributes of the object are serialized, you will need to override `serialize_field_value()`.
+If you are writing a custom `Serializer` for use as a field and need to control exactly which attributes of the object are serialized, you will need to override `serialize_field_value()`.
 (For example if you are writing a `datetime` serializer which combines information from two seperate `date` and `time` attributes on an object.)

 get_field_names(self, obj)
 --------------------------